beamer-bridge/beamer/docs/source/configuration.rst

 the allowance amount, the agent will approve to the fill manager contract.
 The representation would look like ``[CHAIN_ID, TOKEN_ADDRESS, ALLOWANCE]``.
 Allowed values are:

-- Any value > 0, which defines the exact allowance given
+* Any value > 0, which defines the exact allowance given
-- -1, the agent will approve with type(uint256).max (maximum allowance) If no value is given, the requested amount will be approved
+* -1, the agent will approve with type(uint256).max (maximum allowance)

+If no value is given, the requested amount will be approved.

 Example::